I/O File Details and Format¶

 —

-relevant data, must be
+associated data, must be

 repeated for each mobile component specified in my_project.dat.